 The Extreme Q is sleek in design, extremely light, and always stays cool no matter how long the unit is left on.
 This is because the body encasing the heating element is made of food grade plastic.
 But don’t worry; the vapor path is free of plastic and the heating element is made of ceramic.
 The bowl is made of glass as well as the mouthpiece and elbow fittings attached to the food-grade PVC tubing.
 This provides for tasty, quality vapor when using the Extreme Q.

 The front of the vaporizer features a small LED screen that displays the temperature, fan power (three settings), lights, and even a sleep timer.
 All of which can be set with the remote control from a comfortable distance.
 This is one of the nicest features of the Extreme Q.

 The Extreme Q has a temperature range from 122°F to 500°F and a heat up time of about three minutes.
 After the unit is preheated and packed up, it takes about two and a half minutes to blow up a bag.
 This feature makes this vaporizer perfect for passing around in social settings or parties.
 However, since there is no valve on the bag you are required to put your finger over the tube between inhales to prevent vapor from escaping.

 The unit does not require any major cleaning, however all the glass pieces can be taken apart and soaked in alcohol along with the whip tubing when needed.
 It definitely pays to clean your screen on the whip elbow every few days of heavy use.
-We noticed that when it builds up residue, it takes longer for the bags to blow up (restricted airflow).
+I noticed that when it builds up residue, it takes longer for the balloon bags to blow up (due to restricted airflow).